|Birth: ||Dec. 4, 1872|

 1208 N. Toombs Street

-The following three letters, spanning eight years, are correspondence between Evelyn Powell Edwards, daughter of John Whitlow Evans Powell, and Edith Patterson, who served as what would now be considered as the Alumni Affairs Director at Georgia State Woman's College.
+The following three letters, spanning eight years, are correspondence between Evelyn Powell Edwards, daughter of John Whitlow Evans Powell, and Edith Patterson, who served in the position of what would now be considered the Alumni Affairs Director at Georgia State Woman's College.